marcanuy/simpleit.rocks/docs/python/django/_posts/2016-06-02-django-overview.md

         └── views.py
 </pre>

+Default settings are located in `django/conf/global_settings.py`, they are overwritten in `mysite/settings.py`
+{: class="alert alert-info"}

 The structure that sets up Django by default is very basic, when a project starts to grow, it starts to require a better approach, outlined in
 {% link docs/python/django/_posts/2016-07-16-django-project-directory-structure.md %}